 - Nut-free – You can easily make this dukkah recipe allergen-friendly by using only seeds and spices.
 Just replace the nuts with some heartier seeds in equal amounts.

-- On soups and salads
+- As a topping for soups and salads

 - Working in separate batches, first toast the nuts until golden and set aside.